oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton-auto.md

 This lab assumes you have completed the following steps:
 * Login to the Oracle Sandbox
 * Have an Oracle Autonomous Database Serverless already created
 * have Python 3 installed.
 NOTE: In your own instance, Python 3 can be obtained from your operating system package library or from [python.org](https://python.org).
-On Windows, use Python 3.7 or later.
-On macOS, use Python 3.8 or later.
-On Linux, use Python 3.6 or later.
+On Windows, macOS or Linux, use Python 3.9 or later.

 ## Task 1: Download Oracle Autonomous Database Wallet

+To connect to the Oracle Autonomous Database, you need the wallet file.

 1. Login to Oracle Cloud Account (Launch OCI in the Reservation Information Page)
 2. Click the **Navigation** Menu in the upper left, navigate to **Oracle Database** and select **Autonomous Database**